-- Baby is far away from any pillows, duvets and heavy blankets.
+☑ Baby is far away from any pillows, duvets and heavy blankets.

-Pillows, duvets and heavy blankets may increase baby's chance of suffocation and entanglement.
-Use only a lightweight sleep sack or cotton baby blanket on your baby. - Baby is able to move freely and is not swaddled.
+Pillows, duvets and heavy blankets can increase baby's chance of suffocation and entanglement.
+Use only a light weight cotton baby blanket on your baby.
+If either adult has long hair, ensure it is tied back so that it can't get tangled around the baby's neck.

+☑ Baby is able to move freely and is not swaddled.

 Baby should be able to move freely.
 Swaddling can restrict baby's movements, and put them at increased risk.
-Swaddled babies can get stuck on their stomachs and be unable to move into a safer position if they roll over. - Baby sleeps on the outside of the bed, instead of between adults.
+Swaddled babies can get stuck on their stomachs and be unable to move into a safer position if they roll over.

+Baby sleeps on the outside of the bed, instead of between adults.

 If there are two adults in the bed, ensure that baby sleeps on the outside of the bed, instead of between adults.
-Both adults need to be aware that baby is in the bed and be comfortable with this decision. - Baby and adult(s) are the only people on the sleep surface.
-Ensure that no other children or pets share the baby's sleep surface. - Ensure that baby is not left alone in an adult bed.
+Both adults need to be aware that baby is in the bed and be comfortable with this decision.

+Baby and adult(s) are the only people on the sleep surface.

+Ensure that no other children or pets share the baby's sleep surface.

+Ensure that baby is not left alone in an adult bed.

 Adult beds aren't designed to keep babies safe.